space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Film Studies**: The use of semiotic principles to analyze visual and narrative elements in films.
 - **Popular Culture**: The semiotic dimensions of cultural artifacts like music, fashion, and media.
 - **Cultural Criticism**: The analysis of cultural texts to uncover underlying ideologies and power structures.
+- **Fairy Tales**: The semiotic analysis of traditional stories and their meanings.
+- **Modernist Literature**: Examining the symbols and themes of modernist texts.
+- **Graphic Novels**: Analyzing the combination of visual and textual elements in narratives.
+- **Television Series**: The semiotic dimensions of episodic storytelling and character development.
+- **Advertising**: The use of cultural symbols to convey persuasive messages.

 ### Chapter 27: Cybersemiotics